mage2tv/magento-cache-clean/readme.md

 ## TODO

 * The config cache should be cleaned for controllers once and only if they contain a controller class declaration, i.e. they are picked up by Magento as a controller for a route.

-* Add support for the redis cache storage
+* Add support for redis cache storage

 ## Copyright & License